22nd Street station (SkyTrain): Station information

-Station layout

 Entrances

 22nd Street station is served by a single entrance facing west.
 The entrance, along with the bus loop that surrounds the stationhouse, is at a level slightly below 7th Avenue and is connected to the street by a ramp and stairs.
 An up escalator is provided for the westbound (inbound) platform only.
 Both platforms are wheelchair accessible via elevator.

 Transit connections

 22nd Street station offers an off-street transit exchange with on-street stops for HandyDART and bus drop-offs eastbound on 7th Avenue.
 Bus bay assignment is as follows: